 It can come as a surprise to some people that illegal aliens still have certain rights.
 Undocumented workers have a right to be paid minimum wage and overtime, they are protected from discrimination by The Immigration and Nationality Act2, and they can receive workers’ compensation.

-: Pew Research- 5 facts about illegal immigration in the U.S.
+Sources:: Pew Research- 5 facts about illegal immigration in the U.S.

 : U.S. Equal Employment Opportunity Commission- The Immigration and Nationality Act (INA), 8 U.S.C. § 1324